-Since 1976, the Center for Whale Research has conducted observation-based studies of orcas in the Salish Sea.
+For 47 years (1976-present), the Center for Whale Research has conducted observation-based studies of orcas in the Salish Sea.

-Longtime CWR staff member Dave Ellifrit,
+CWR ORCA SURVEY Lead Dave Ellifrit,

-Published Studies - See a comprehensive list of publications where the Center for Whale Research has had involvement.
+Published Studies: See a comprehensive list of publications where the Center for Whale Research has had involvement.

 A mighty voice for the Southern Resident orcas is a grassroots effort.
 The more people who become informed and involved, and speak out, the better chance the orcas have of living another day.

 WhaleResearch.com and Social Media Channels: CWR's website (WhaleResearch.com - approx. 480,000 pageviews in 2020!) and various social media channels (Facebook, Twitter, and Instagram) provide up-to-date science and facts about the SRKWs, Encounters with the orcas, and actions taken toward saving the Southern Resident population.
 CWR delivered the WHALE Report (quarterly educational newsletter) to all Center for Whale Research Members.

 Young visitors are learning about orcas at the ORCA SURVEY Outreach & Education Center.
 This group is from the Anacortes-based Salish Sea School, a nature-focused school for kids and young adults.